Disordered eating: Potential causes of disordered eating

 Disordered eating can represent a change in eating patterns caused by other mental disorders (e.g. clinical depression), or by factors that are generally considered to be unrelated to mental disorders (e.g. extreme homesickness).

 Certain factors among adolescents tend to be associated with disordered eating, including perceived pressure from parents and peers, nuclear family dynamic, body mass index, negative affect (mood), self-esteem, perfectionism, drug use, and participation in sports that focus on leanness.
 These factors are similar among boys and girls alike.
 However, the reported incidence rates of disordered eating are consistently and significantly higher in female than male participants.
-61% of females and 28% of males reported disordered eating behaviors in a study of over 1600 adolescents.
+61% of females and 28% of males reported disordered eating behaviors in a study of over 1,600 adolescents.

 Nuclear family environment

 The nuclear family dynamic of an adolescent plays a large part in the formation of their psychological, and thus behavioral, development.
-A research article published in the Journal of Adolescence concluded that, “…while families do not appear to play a primary casual role in eating pathology, dysfunctional family environments and unhealthy parenting can affect the genesis and maintenance of disordered eating.”
+A research article published in the Journal of Adolescence concluded that, “…while families do not appear to play a primary causal role in eating pathology, dysfunctional family environments and unhealthy parenting can affect the genesis and maintenance of disordered eating.”

 One study explored the connection between the disordered eating patterns of adolescents and the poor socioemotional coping mechanisms of guardians with mental disorders.
 It was found that in homes of parents with mental health issues (such as depression or anxiety), the children living in these environments self-reported experiencing stressful home environments, parental withdrawal, rejection, unfulfilled emotional needs, or over-involvement from their guardians.
 It was hypothesized that this was directly related to adolescent study participants also reporting poor emotional awareness, expression, and regulation in relation to internalized/externalized eating disordered habits.
 Parental anxiety/depression could not be directly linked to disordered eating, but could be linked to the development of poor coping skills that can lead to disordered eating behaviors.

 Another study specifically investigated whether a parental's eating disorder could predict disordered eating in their children.
-It was found that rates of eating disorder appearances in children with either parent or the mother having a history of an eating disorder were much higher than those with parents without an eating disorder.
+It was found that rates of eating disorder appearances in children with either parent having a history of an eating disorder were much higher than those with parents without an eating disorder.
 Reported disordered eating peaked between ages 15 and 17 with the risk of eating disorder occurrences in females 12.7 times greater than of that in males.
 This is, "of particular interest as it has been shown that maternal ED [eating disorders] predict disordered eating behaviour in their daughters."
 This suggests that poor eating habits result as a coping mechanism for other direct issues presented by an unstable home environment.